Gabrielnero000/PBR-Playground/README.md

 ---

 ## But what is PBR?
 Since the prehistoric CRT displays until actual pixel-based monitors, generate realistic images was (and still is) the main goal of the Computer Graphics (CG) research.
+Today we have basically two ways to

 ## Gallery: Images of Experiments